 Staff had the skills, knowledge and experience to carry out their roles.
+However, the provider had not sought assurances around training in relation to the clinicians who provided treatment under conscious sedation.

 Newly appointed staff had a structured induction and clinical staff completed continuing professional development required for their registration with the General Dental Council.